Luka Menalo

-Luka Menalo (/hr/; born 22 July 1996) is a professional footballer who plays as a winger for Rijeka.
+Luka Menalo (/hr/; born 22 July 1996) is a professional footballer who plays as a winger for Indonesian Super League club Persib Bandung.
 Born in Croatia, he plays for the Bosnia and Herzegovina national team.

 Menalo started his senior career at Čapljina, before joining Široki Brijeg in 2014.
 A former youth international for Bosnia and Herzegovina, he made his senior international debut in 2018.

 Club career

 Early career

-Menalo was born in Split, but grew up in Čapljina.
-He made his senior debut for HNK Čapljina against Mladost on 2 March 2014 at the age of 17.
+Growing up in Čapljina, Menalo made his senior debut for HNK Čapljina against Mladost on 2 March 2014 at the age of 17.
 On 14 May, he scored his first senior goal against Igman Konjic.

 In the summer of 2014, Menalo switched to Široki Brijeg.
 In January 2015, he signed a professional contract with the team until 2020.
 Menalo scored his first career hat-trick on 21 September 2016, in a game against his former club Čapljina.
 Menalo was voted the best young player of the league in his last two seasons with Široki Brijeg.